Hilton Leverages Green Technology to Open the First Net-Zero Hotel in the United States

 Becker + Becker, along with partner Dutch East Design, retained many design elements of the original building’s Brutalist architecture with board-formed concrete and granite tile and a focus on functionality, clean lines and geometric forms.
 Operated by Remington Hotels, Hotel Marcel New Haven restores the former property’s structure and celebrates its storied history, while adding contemporary aspects including 7,000 square feet of meeting and event space with a penthouse courtyard.

 The green design of Hotel Marcel New Haven also improves guest comfort.
 Triple-glazed windows provide ultra-efficient insulation to keep guest room temperatures stable, while greatly reducing noise levels.
 Built-in motorized sheer and blackout window shades provide a better night’s sleep.
 Guests and travelers on the go also have the convenience of 12 Tesla Superchargers or universal level-two chargers for their electric vehicles.
+The green design proves to be innovative and cost-effective when you look at the full lifecycle of the project.
+This long-term cost is typically prepared by contract estimating services that can calculate labor, material, and maintenance costs.

 Dining offerings at Hotel Marcel New Haven further demonstrate the hotel’s sustainable experience.
 The onsite American restaurant and lounge BLDG (pronounced “building”) offers locally sourced menu items served alongside biodynamic and organic wines.
 BLDG’s kitchen, as well as the hotel’s laundry room, run on electricity instead of natural gas.
 The kitchen uses induction, an energy-efficient process that ensures a more precise and even heat.
 In addition to the restaurant and bar, Hotel Marcel New Haven features a grab-and-go station offering sustainable snacks as well as design-focused gifts and a water filling station.